digitalocean/terraform-provider-digitalocean/website/docs/r/tag.html.markdown

 # digitalocean\_tag

 Provides a DigitalOcean Tag resource.
-A Tag is a label that can be applied to a droplet resource in order to better organize or facilitate the lookups and actions on it.
-Tags created with this resource can be referenced in your droplet configuration via their ID or name.
+A Tag is a label that can be applied to a Droplet resource in order to better organize or facilitate the lookups and actions on it.
+Tags created with this resource can be referenced in your Droplet configuration via their ID or name.

 ## Example Usage